+Secular humanism.
 The philosophy or life stance of secular humanism (alternatively known by some adherents as Humanism, specifically with a capital H to distinguish it from other forms of humanism) embraces human reason, ethics, social justice and philosophical naturalism, while specifically rejecting religious dogma, supernaturalism, pseudoscience or superstition as the basis of morality and decision making.
-It posits that human beings are capable of being ethical and moral without religion or a god.
-It does not, however, assume that humans are either inherently evil or innately good, nor does it present humans as being superior to nature.
-Rather, the humanist life stance emphasizes the unique responsibility facing humanity and the ethical consequences of human decisions.
+The International Humanist and Ethical Union (IHEU) is the world union of more than one hundred Humanist, rationalist, irreligious, atheistic, Bright, secular, Ethical Culture, and freethought organizations in more than 40 countries.

-Universal Life Church The ULC's stated beliefs are as follows: Objective: Eternal Progression.Goal: A Fuller Life for Everyone.Slogan: To Live and Help Live.Maxim: "We Are One.
+The "Happy Human" is the official symbol of the IHEU as well as being regarded as a universally recognised symbol for those who call themselves Humanists.
+Secular humanist organizations are found in all parts of the world.
+Universal Life Church.
+The ULC's stated beliefs are as follows: Objective: Eternal Progression.Goal: A Fuller Life for Everyone.Slogan: To Live and Help Live.Maxim: "We Are One.

 " History Subud.
 Subud (pronounced [ˈsʊbʊd]) is an international spiritual movement that began in Indonesia in the 1920s, founded by Muhammad Subuh Sumohadiwidjojo.

 [note 1] The basis of Subud is a spiritual exercise commonly referred to as the latihan kejiwaan, which was said by Muhammad Subuh to represent guidance from "the Power of God" or "the Great Life Force".
 He claimed that Subud was not a new teaching or religion.
 He recommended that Subud members practise a religion but left them to make their own choice of religion.